bigdoods/bimportal-old/*NEW* DevToDo.md

 ####Back-End

+The most significant change will be to change a lot of the current functionality which is exclusively admin and give that functionality to users.
+We need to develop ourselves (BIMscript admins) out of the system so that the BIMportal can be used standalone by users.

+BIMscript admins new role will be to manage the system, and not the content of the system.
+Users will be able to create projects and add users to join.

 1. Install portal PoC onto new infrastructure (forked https://github.com/BIMscript/portal_PoC)
 2. Swap out Catenda's BIMsync Model Viewer and IFC data handling to BIMserver/BIMsurfer/BIMvie.ws (all forked)
 3. Create automatic User registration without need for BIMscript to verify or add users to projects
 4. Users can create projects
-5. Users who create projects become admin of projects and can add users to projects (3 types of users now: BIMscript (Admin), Project Admin (User), Project Member (user))
+5. Users who create projects become admin of projects and can add users to projects
 6. Remove "File/Item Request" app
 7. Integrate Timeline JS into our timeline (forked https://github.com/BIMscript/TimelineJS)